Melaniewoe/ucd-csci2312-pa1/README.md

 Programs' Status:
 ------
-⋅⋅⋅The program runs successfully, it passed 56/56.
+The program runs successfully, it passed 56/56.
-⋅⋅⋅It was developed and tested on xCode version 7.2 and Clion 1.2.4
+It was developed and tested on xCode version 7.2 and Clion 1.2.4

 ***